ltfschoen/entropretty/README.md

 - `bits(seed)`: Get a number built from all bits of the seed, somewhere between 0 and 2**32 - 1 inclusive.
 - `split(seed, parts)`: Return an array of numbers, `parts` in length, each using approximately the same number of bits from the `seed`.
 - `randomGenerator(seed)`: Return a function which itself takes no arguments and returns a stream of random numbers between 0 and 1.
 This uses the Prando algorithm.
 There is also `cheapRandomGenerator` (using SFC32) and `secureRandomGenerator` (using SHA-256).

+### Export SVG image of design

+1. Choose image to export.

+2. Click the asterisk icon (✺) at the top left.

+3. Click "Save" button after choosing where to store it.